 Electric Boat Employee Survey

-New London Roundtable: Launched in November 2015 by the Southeastern CT Cultural Coalition, the roundtable is a monthly meeting of New London cross sector stakeholders representing arts & culture, business, community, City, and educational representatives.
+New London Roundtable: Launched by the Southeastern CT Cultural Coalition, the roundtable is a monthly meeting of New London cross sector stakeholders representing arts & culture, business, community, City, and educational representatives.
 The purpose of the roundtable is to share relevant information and updates; bring projects to the table for collective brainstorming, collaborative opportunities, and support; and to help set and accomplish goals and priorities for the City of New London.

-Survey Origins: In May, a meeting of the New London Roundtable featured Thomas Plante, Director of Strategic Planning, Electric Boat and Kristina Newman-Scott, Director of Culture, State of CT, Department of Economic & Community Development.
+Survey Origins: In May of 2016, a meeting of the New London Roundtable featured Thomas Plante, Director of Strategic Planning, Electric Boat and Kristina Newman-Scott, Director of Culture, State of CT, Department of Economic & Community Development.
 Mr. Plante presented the robust hiring of thousands and expansion needed to support Electric Boat’s submarine design and building plans.
 Ms. Newman-Scott spoke of the value of the arts and cultural community as an economic driver and its ability to help attract and retain employees.
 Of interest to the Roundtable was to better understand the needs and desires of the employees, including recently hired millennials.
 The outcome was to conduct a survey of Electric Boat employees.